UO-CS210/wildfire/docs/HOWTO.md

                                    color="blue")
 ```

-You should see somethign like this (but not precisely, because the
+You should see something like this (but not precisely, because the
 random assignment will be a little different each time you run the
 program):